thijoubert/chulapa/collections/_posts/2022-06-28-Ransomware-SharePoint-What-to-take-away-from-ProofPoint-article.md

 - **When the number of versions is modified, the next modification of an item will lead to the deletion of the N-M oldest versions** (N being the number of current versions and M the new number of configured versions).
 - To be noted: SharePoint Online will keep at least one version.

-I had already at least mentioned this scenario twice, in 2021:
-- In an article about [Office 365 backup](https://www.thijoubert.com/2021-06/Backup/)
-- In a conference about the [necessary hardening measures for the Power Platform](https://github.com/thijoubert/Sharing/blob/main/Presentations/2021-12-15_Durcissement%20Power%20Platform%20tous%20concern%C3%A9s_FR.pdf)
+I had already at least mentioned this scenario twice: in an article about [Office 365 backup](https://www.thijoubert.com/2021-06/Backup/) and in a conference about the [necessary hardening measures for the Power Platform](https://github.com/thijoubert/Sharing/blob/main/Presentations/2021-12-15_Durcissement%20Power%20Platform%20tous%20concern%C3%A9s_FR.pdf)
 {: #myid .alert .alert-info .p-3 .mx-2 mb-3}

 Although this problem is not new, the approach of the article remains interesting because it continues to raise awareness of the functional limits of Saas.